What Parents Need To Know

 Ask yourself:

-• Does my child want elite summer competition beyond their regular club?
+Does my child want higher‑level competition beyond their regular club or school team?

-• Are they ready for the intensity and visibility of a pre-professional environment?
+Are they ready for the training intensity and visibility of a pre‑professional environment?

-• Do we want to keep all future options open (college, pro, etc.)?
+Do we want to keep college, pro, and high‑school options open as long as possible?

 The Big Picture: Growth Path and Future Opportunities